This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is thrombocytopenic purpura?

-- Vaccines, such as those given to prevent measles, mumps and rubella.
+- Vaccines, such as those for measles, mumps, and rubella

-- Medicines, such as antibiotics and medicine used to control seizures.
+- Medicines, such as antibiotics and medicine for seizures

 What are the signs and symptoms of thrombocytopenic purpura?